apnadkarni/blt/doc/tabset.rst

   before or after *destTabName*.

 *pathName* **nameof** *tabName*
-  Returns the label of the *tabName*.
-The value of *index* may be in any form described in the section `REFERENCING TABS`_.
+  Returns the name of the *tabName*. *TabName* may be an index, tag, name, or label but may not refer to more than one tab.

 *pathName* **names** ?\ *pattern* ... ?
   Returns the names of the tabs in *pathName*.
 If one or more